Great Western Photographic Exhibition (BPE) is NOW open for entires – CLICK FOR MORE INFO

 This group is intended for members planning to submit for RPS and PAGB distinctions.
 Attendees are encouraged to bring work along, either potential panels or for discussion.

-Members seeking general advice on printing are welcome.
+Members seeking general advice on printing are welcome, also visit our dedicated Distinctions Advise Group page for more information.

 Meetings are held on a three month basis and can be found listed in the programme.